-Services that are covered for you What you must pay when you get these services Outpatient hospital observation Observation services are hospital outpatient services given to determine if you need to be admitted as an inpatient or can be discharged.
+Somiass that are assend for you What you must pay when you get Services that are covered for you these services Outpatient hospital observation Observation services are hospital outpatient services given to determine if you need to be admitted as an inpatient or can be discharged.
 For outpatient hospital observation services to be covered, they must meet the Medicare criteria and be considered reasonable and necessary.
 Observation services are covered only when provided by the order of a physician or another individual authorized by state licensure law and hospital staff bylaws to admit patients to the hospital or order outpatient tests.
-Note: Unless the provider has written an order to admit you as an inpatient to the hospital, you are an outpatient and pay the costsharing amounts for outpatient hospital services.
+Note: Unless the provider has written an order to admit you as an inpatient to the hospital, you are an outpatient and pay the cost- sharing amounts for outpatient hospital services.
 Even if you stay in the hospital overnight, you might still be considered an outpatient.
 If you are not sure if you are an outpatient, you should ask the hospital staff.
+Cost sharing for covered services applies toward the annual out-of- pocket maximum.
+In-Network \$260 copayment for each Medicare-covered outpatient hospital observation service.
+Out-of-Network \$415 copayment for each Medicare-covered outpatient hospital observation service.
+Note: Medicare Part B generally doesn't pay for self-administered drugs (SADs) or over-the-counter (OTC) medications that you receive in an outpatient setting.
+Self-administered drugs may be covered under your Part D benefit; however there is no Part D coverage for over-the-counter medications.
 You can also find more information in a Medicare fact sheet called "Are You a Hospital Inpatient or Outpatient?
 If You Have Medicare - Ask!"
-This fact sheet is available online at www.medicare.gov/sites/default/files/2018-09/11435-Are-You-an-Inpatient-or-Outpatient.pdf or by calling 1-800-MEDICARE (1-800-633-4227).
+This fact sheet is available online at www.medicare.gov/Pubs/pdf/11435-Are-You-an-Inpatient-or- Outpatient.pdf or by calling 1-800-MEDICARE (1-800-633-4227).
 TTY users call 1-877-486-2048.
 You can call these numbers for free, 24 hours a day, seven days a week.
+Outpatient hospital services We cover medically-necessary services you get in the outpatient department of a hospital for diagnosis or treatment of an illness or injury.
 Cost sharing for covered services applies toward the annual out-of- pocket maximum.
-In-Network \$285 copayment for each Medicare-covered outpatient hospital observation service.
-Out-of-Network \$415 copayment for each Medicare-covered outpatient hospital observation service.
-Outpatient hospital services We cover medically-necessary services you get in the outpatient department of a hospital for diagnosis or treatment of an illness or Cost sharing for covered services applies toward the annual out-of- pocket maximum.
+In-Network Covered services include, but are not limited to: Services, including some outpatient as observation services or outpatient surgery

-Services, including some outpatient surgeries, may require that your provider get prior authorization (approval in advance).
+Services, including some outpatient surgeries, may require that your Services in an emergency department or outpatient clinic, such provider get prior authorization (approval in advance).
 Please have your provider contact the plan for more details.